samuelepedrazzi/Assignment3_RT1/README.md

 --------------

-The user can control the robot movement with the keypad (remember to click on BLOC NUM, otherwise the correct ascii code will not be read):
+In this node the user can simply control the robot movement with the keypad (remember to click on BLOC NUM, otherwise the correct ascii code will not be read):

 <center>